 This time it was almost deadly.

 “I don’t know.”
 I said.
-“But I want to embark on a journey to find that answer.”
+“But I am on a journey to find that answer.”

 And that is exactly what I did.